Nothing stops real love. Not even a coronavirus pandemic | Jenice Armstrong

 The Oxford Circle resident decided to go ahead and marry Odell Johnson, the 37-year-old computer technician she had dated for six years, instead of waiting for everything to be perfect.

 There were just seven guests in attendance, three fewer than mandated for public gatherings by the White House.
-It would have been nine people but Broaster’s parents decided not to go because her mother cares for an infirm, elderly relative and didn’t want to risk picking up COVID-19 and unwittingly transmitting it.
+It would have been nine, but Broaster’s parents decided not to go, because her mother cares for an infirm elderly relative, and didn’t want to risk picking up COVID-19 and unwittingly transmitting it.

 It took place at the Highway Temple of Love in North Philly.
 The bride wore a burnt orange jumpsuit.
-She hesitated when the minister asked the guests to join hands for a final prayer, remembering all the calls for people to maintain their social distance.
+She hesitated when the minister asked the guests to join hands for a final prayer, remembering all the calls for people to maintain social distance.
 The moment passed quickly.
-A friend took cellphone pictures afterward.
+A friend took cell phone pictures afterward.

-Since Pennsylvania Gov. Tom Wolf had ordered restaurants to close to try and slow the spread of the coronavirus, the couple’s first meal was takeout — chicken cheesesteaks, buffalo wings, salad and a mint chocolate milkshake from Philly Style at Broad and Diamond Streets.
+Since Pennsylvania Gov. Tom Wolf had ordered restaurants to close to try to slow the spread of the coronavirus, the couple’s first meal was takeout — chicken cheesesteaks, buffalo wings, salad, and a mint chocolate milkshake from Philly Style at Broad and Diamond Streets.

 “I’m so glad that I didn’t have grand plans," she said.
 "If we did have honeymoon plans, it probably would have been canceled.”